 Excerpted from “Pioneers of THIRTEEN: The 80s – Trusted Voice” airing on THIRTEEN — New York’s Public Television station — Tuesday, September 10th at 9:30pm.
 For more about the 50-year history of the station’s extraordinary programming, visit thirteen.org/thirteen-fifty-years.

-American Masters is made possible by the support of the National Endowment for the Arts and by the Corporation for Public Broadcasting.
-Additional funding for American Masters is provided by Rosalind P. Walter, The Blanche & Irving Laurie Foundation, Rolf and Elizabeth Rosenthal, Cheryl and Philip Milstein Family, Jack Rudin, The André and Elizabeth Kertész Foundation, Michael & Helen Schaffer Foundation, and public television viewers.
+American Masters is made possible by the support of the Corporation for Public Broadcasting.
+Additional funding for American Masters is provided by Rosalind P. Walter, The Blanche & Irving Laurie Foundation, Rolf and Elizabeth Rosenthal, Jack Rudin, Vital Projects Fund, The André and Elizabeth Kertész Foundation, Michael & Helen Schaffer Foundation, and public television viewers.